emad-elsaid/xlog/README.md

 * catch 404 exceptions with 404 page ( make normal post using seeds and create a settings variable and make it the default value)
 * add support for MathML
 * replace any link by an embeded preview like facebook links preview (this is gonna be hard but we can inspect discourse for it)
-* add icon name to post and color (choose from font awesome icons list)
 * write some tests
 * user Experience
 	* scrollbar map

+## Plugins

+there are no plugins for teh system now, i will keep system very simple and stable and all other features will be plugins.

+## Plugins TODO

+* file manager
+* add icon name to post and color (choose from font awesome icons list)

 ## license